itskpalusa/School-Library-Database-Application/README.md

 ~~5.
 Give each book a different ID.
 Also, each book of same name and same author (but number of copies) will have different ID.~~

-~~6.
-Generate/print weekly report to show books issued to whom and number of days leading to the due date return.~~
+6. Generate/print weekly report to show books issued to whom and number of days leading to the due date return.

 7. Generate/print weekly report of detail of fines (when book not returned on time).